 Top tips for making a complaint

-Before we can consider a complaint, you must complain to the organisation involved to give it a chance to sort out your problem.
-These tips will help make the process easier for you and for the person dealing with your complaint.
+Before we can look at your complaint, you must complain to the organisation involved and give it a chance to sort out your problem.
+These tips will help make that process easier for you and the person dealing with your complaint.

 Some organisations encourage you to tell them about your issue before making a formal complaint.
-This could be the quickest way to get your issue resolved, but you can go straight to a formal complaint if you wish.
+This could be the quickest way to sort out your issue, but you can go straight to a formal complaint if you want.

 Don’t delay

-- Complain to the organisation as soon as possible after the event.
-It is much easier to remember all the details.
-There may be a time limit in which your complaint must be lodged.
+- Complain to the organisation as soon as possible.
+It is easier to remember the details.
+And there might be a time limit to make your complaint.

-- If you are not satisfied with the reply, you may have the opportunity to take your complaint to a second stage.
-Again, do this as soon as possible and explain why you are not happy with the first reply.
+- If you are not satisfied with the organisation’s first response to your complaint, you might be able to take your complaint to a second stage.
+Again, do this as soon as possible and explain why you are not happy with the first response.

 Make checks